-NetWare[®] ConnectView[TM] opens a View All window whenever the application is started.
-The ViewAll window enables you to quickly view a list of your managed servers, display and control the servers' resources, and view summary information about them.
+NetWare® ConnectViewTM opens a View All window whenever the application is started.
+The ViewAll window lets you quickly view a list of managed servers, display and control the servers' resources, and view summary information about them.
 Server resources include the boards/drivers, port groups, ports, and remote access services.